JoyelTheDev/aidsfuscator/README.md

 - Fat JAR support
 - CLI
 - Config system
+- Exclusion system with annotations
-- Exclusion system
+- Exclusion preset system
 - Automatic `fabric.mod.json` handling
+- Annotations API

 ## Why?
-Over these 2 years of me working with java bytecode, I noticed There's not many good free java bytecode obfuscator options out there, so I decided to make one myself.
+Over these 2 years of me working with Java bytecode, I noticed that there's not many good free Java bytecode obfuscator options out there, so I decided to make one myself.
 It is also a passion project.

 ## Why v2?
-I make a poll on [Aidsfuscators/Cryptics discord server](https://discord.gg/4JGANqEZsK), asking if anyone wanted me to rewrite the v1 aidsfuscator.
+I made a poll on [Aidsfuscators/Cryptics discord server](https://discord.gg/4JGANqEZsK), asking if anyone wanted me to rewrite the v1 aidsfuscator.
 The majority said yes, so that's what makes me want to do this project.

 ## How to use?
 - Download the zip file from [the releases page](https://github.com/LvStrnggg/aidsfuscator/releases).